ohir/toggler/README.md

-**Toggler** manages App state booleans: with easy state transitions, pre-commit state validation, and post-commit change notifications.
+**Toggler** is a state machine register able to orchestrate state transitions, validation, and finally to pass notifications of a just commited state change.

-**Toggler** object keeps state of up to 52 boolean values (items, flags, bits) that can be manipulated one by one or in concert. _Radio group_ behaviour can be declared on up to 17 separated groups of items.
-Independent _disabled_ property is avaliable for every item – to be used from within UI builders.
-If 52 is not enough, Togglers can be used in paralel or even be cascaded.
+**Toggler** instance may keep up to 52 boolean values (named items, flags, bits) that can be manipulated one by one or in concert.

+For direct use in ViewModels of _Flutter_ UI **Toggler** provides an independent _disabled_ property for each of state bits and supports "radio grouping" among adjacent two or more of them.

 **Toggler** was designed for MVVM and similar newer architectures with unidirectional flow of state changes.
-It was specifically designed for safe use in singleton _Models_, though it can also be used in _reactive_ state management architectures (it has a `clone` method).
-Built-in data race detection may automatically skip changes coming from an outdated ancestor state.
+It was specifically tailored for safe use in singleton _Models_, guaranteeing that changes coming from an outdated ancestor state will be detected and automatically skipped.
+Yet it may also be used in _reactive_ state management architectures (it has a `clone` method).

 Toggler is a single concrete class library with no dependencies.

-Test coverage: `100.0% (162 of 162 lines)`
+Test coverage: `100.0% (152 of 152 lines)`

 ## Getting started

 _Note: item, flag, bit (of Toggler) are used interchangeably in docs._

- 1. `$> dart pub get toggler` (both for CLI and Flutter)
+ 1. `$> dart pub get toggler` (for CLI)
  1. `$> dart pub get uimodel` (for Flutter GUI binding)
- 1. `$> dart pub get get_it get_it_mixin` (for easy Flutter apps)
  2. import toggler: `import 'package:toggler/toggler.dart';`
  3. declare meaningful names for your flags/items/bits:
  ```Dart